Package 'mpindex'

 Description

-Save the MPI output into an Excel file format.
+Save the MPI output to an Excel file using the tsg package for publication-ready table formatting.

 Usage